aeternity/protocol/contracts/fate.md

 ### TUPLE
-For creating a tuple you have already paied gas for the elements when you pushed them on the stack with other operations, then the new tuple increases the cell count by the size of the tuple plus 2.
+For creating a tuple you have already paied gas for the elements when you pushed them on the stack with other operations, then the new tuple increase the cell count by the size of the tuple plus 2.

 Note that creating the tuple pops the elements from the stack so the cell count only increases by 2 by the make_tuple instruction, but